 If you have a spill on a hard surface, clean with paper towels and a bleach solution.
 Bleach will kill most viruses and pathogens.
-The Mayo Clinic suggests leaving bleach solution on a contaminated area for a minimum of ten minutes.
+The Mayo Clinic suggests leaving bleach solution on contaminated areas a minimum of ten minutes.
 Wash the area with a detergent solution and rinse well.
-Dry the area thoroughly and dispose of the waste properly.
+Dry thoroughly and dispose of the waste and used paper towels properly.

-Feces and vomit, be it dog or human
+Feces and vomit, be it pet or human

-Feces contain pathogens, like bacteria and parasites.
-Clean hard surfaces by getting up as much solid as possible and using a disinfectant cleaner.
+Children and pets have been known to make remarkable messes with their vomit and poop all over the house.
+Feces contain pathogens, such as bacteria and parasites.
+Clean hard surfaces by getting up as much solid as possible (sprinkle vomit or diarrhea with absorbent material -- kitty litter, baking soda, and the like -- to make it easier to handle) and using a disinfectant cleaner.

-Carpet naturally will take more work.
+Carpeting naturally takes more work.
 Some stubborn stains may require a professional carpet cleaner.
 After getting up as much solid as possible, the blog Army Wife Toddler Mom suggests using hydrogen peroxide to clean the carpet.
-If there is a remaining stain, most commercial rug cleaners will take out the stain and smell.
-Always test a small area of the rug before applying hydrogen peroxide or any carpet/fabric cleaner.
+If a stain remains, most commercial rug cleaners will take out the discoloration and smell.
+Always test a small area of the rug before applying hydrogen peroxide or any carpet/fabric cleaning product.